China Grove (song): Origins

 Like many songs by Johnston, the music was composed and developed before the lyrics were written.
 It started with a guitar riff that he and drummer John Hartman developed into a jam with a chord structure.
 Johnston said that the lyrics were influenced by a piano part in the performance.
 According to Johnston, "...I really owe Billy Payne for the words because he played this wacky bridge that started the thinking process with this wacky sheriff, samurai swords, and all that."

 The lyrics by Johnston concern a sheriff in the fictional town of "China Grove" in Texas.
 It wasn't until a few years later that Johnston learned from a cab driver in Houston that there is a real China Grove, Texas.
 Johnson surmised he must have "seen" but didn't see a road sign with that name while traveling on tour in an RV near San Antonio.
 The name stuck in his mind and later emerged in the song, he thought, purely from imagination.

 Reception

-Upon the single release Record World said that the "group has now had three straight hit singles, and this mover will keep their streak alive."
-Ultimate Classic Rock critic Michael Gallucci rated "China Grove" as the Doobie Brothers' 5th greatest song, praising the guitar riffs and calling it "the group's toughest-sounding song."
-The staff of Billboard rated it as the Doobie Brothers' 4th best song, saying that the guitar riffs that begin the song are "the stuff of air guitar legend," and stating that "the 'sleepy little town' comes alive in clear detail."
+Upon the single release, Record World said that the "group has now had three straight hit singles, and this mover will keep their streak alive."
+Ultimate Classic Rock critic Michael Gallucci rated "China Grove" as the Doobie Brothers' fifth-greatest song, praising the guitar riffs and calling it "the group's toughest-sounding song."
+The staff of Billboard rated it as the Doobie Brothers' fourth-best song, saying that the guitar riffs that begin the song are "the stuff of air guitar legend" and that "the 'sleepy little town' comes alive in clear detail".

+Appearances in other media

+This was used as the theme song for the FOX primetime game show Don't Forget the Lyrics! hosted by Wayne Brady from 2007 until 2009.